A Liberal Arts Education

 Every new student entering William & Mary begins as an undergraduate in Arts & Sciences.
 Our faculty have structured the undergraduate program so that you learn broadly, learn deeply, and gain the experience and skills that shape independent thinkers — engaged in the world around you, and prepared to assume a leadership role in your chosen field.

-Your introduction to the excitement and rigor of College-level study begins over the summer, before you even set foot in a classroom.
-Our College Studies short course introduces you to the liberal arts and helps you begin planning how to shape your first two years.
+Your introduction to the excitement and rigor of college-level study begins before you even set foot in a classroom.
+Our College Studies short course introduces you to the liberal arts and helps you begin planning your William & Mary experience.
 The course also introduces key concepts of information literacy, like how to sift through information, figure out what's useful and reliable, and then responsibly shape that information to serve your goals.

 Your undergraduate education unfolds along three complementary pathways:

 - The College Curriculum This broad framework extends across your time as an undergraduate student.
 Each course builds toward a greater understanding of how knowledge is constructed, how the academic disciplines approach knowledge through different paradigms and methodologies, how theory connects with practice in global and cross-cultural contexts, and how you connect your knowledge and thinking by conducting original research and sharing your work with others.

 - Your Major We offer dozens of undergraduate majors and minors.
 Faculty in the academic discipline you choose have designed a major curriculum that ensures you are well prepared for next steps in that field.